Ensembl/ensembl-prodinf-datachecks/README_hc.rst

 docker build -t ensembl_prodinf/hc_app -f Dockerfile.hc .
 ```

-To run your Docker image against a specified hive, exposing the REST service on port 4001:
+To run your Docker image against a specified hive, exposing the REST service on port 4001 e.g.:
 ```
 docker run -p 127.0.0.1:4001:8000 --env HIVE_URI='mysql://user:pwd@localhost:3306/my_hive_db' ensembl_prodinf/hc_app
 ```

+Environment variables should be supplied as arguments to the run command as shown in the example above.